‘Not Assamese, nor Bengali’, Assam’s Barak Valley has bigger issues to worry about

-“If you run around the city of Silchar, you’ll come back to where you started in forty minutes,” says Saptarishi Bhattacharjee, a Silchar-based student.
+“If you run around the city of Silchar, you’ll come back to where you started in forty minutes,” says Saptarshi Bhattacharjee, a Silchar-based student.
 Forty minutes — cars, auto rickshaws, cows, potholes and people, notwithstanding.

 Amidst the congested cacophony of the second most populous city of Assam, also the unofficial “gateway” into the Barak Valley (named after the river that flows through it), it is easy to miss the region’s decades old history of quiet struggle.
 But time and again, it comes up in fits and starts.
 It simmered earlier this month when a Joint Parliamentary Committee (JPC) from Delhi visited the city (the only other city it visited in Assam apart from Guwahati) to hear views on the Citizenship (Amendment) Bill 2016.
 The Bill, that was tabled in the Lok Sabha in July 2016, seeks to amend the Citizenship Act 1955 by enabling illegal immigrants of six minority communities (Hindus, Sikhs, Buddhists, Jains, Parsis and Christians) from three countries (Bangladesh, Afghanistan and Pakistan) to apply for Indian citizenship.
 Muslims do not find a mention in this proposed Bill.